 Approaching the mothership: The ‘Salesforce Tower’ at 110 Bishopsgate, London.

-I work in the Salesforce ecosystem as a Functional Consultant, and am well aware of how regular changes to the platform (three releases per year) mean we are all on a constant learning journey.
+I work in the Salesforce ecosystem as a Solution Architect, and am well aware of how regular changes to the platform (three releases per year) mean we are all on a constant learning journey.

 It’s not just about frequent releases, there are also many different products that work together to make up the Salesforce Customer Success platform, and Salesforce Consulting Partners are increasingly insisting that their consultants be certified for those products before they can work on real client projects.

 Getting certified means studying and learning – therefore, I’m going to start writing about my experience with Salesforce certifications here on this blog.